tiayyba/CYT180_Lab9/index.md

 - Why can accuracy be misleading in cybersecurity datasets with class imbalance?
 - For malware detection, which is more important — precision or recall — and why?
-- What information does the ROC curve provide that accuracy cannot?

 ----